wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * An anomaly-based IDS analyzes traffic and compares it to normal traffic to determine if said traffic is a threat.
    * An application-based IDS is a specialized IDS that analyzes transaction log files for a single application.
    <br /><br />

+Better to use a sandboxed lab system (sometimes referred to as a "sheep dip").

 Backups:
    * GRS (grandfather-father-son) backup rotation scheme Three sets of backup media